-Many of us are familiar with the idea of the Functioning Alcoholic, the popular notion of an alcoholic is a person who is ‘down and out’.
+The popular notion of an alcoholic is a person who is ‘down and out’.
 This is the alcoholic in the ‘chronic’ or ‘severe’ phase of the disorder.
 However the disorder may be progressing slowly while the person continues to go about daily life; hence the term ‘functioning alcoholic’.

 Understanding how this type of addiction functions is important.
 Because high-functioning alcohol addiction can be just as damaging to the abuser and their loved ones as very transparent and noticeable alcohol addiction.

 Functional alcoholics may go to work all day, go to the gym after work, and then go home and down a bottle or two of wine or excessive spirits.
-Family members may take this as normal behavior.
-Since the person is not having problems fulfilling work or familial obligations, they must be okay.
+Family members may take this as normal behaviour.
+Since the person is not having problems fulfilling work or familial obligations, they must be OK.

-They may not see a problem with their drinking, and may lead a sort of double life wherein they are able to completely separate their drinking life from her professional and personal life.
+They may not see a problem with their drinking, and may lead a sort of double life wherein they are able to completely separate their drinking life from his/her professional and personal life.

 Some signs may not be present in all Functioning Alcoholics, or may occur in clusters.
 One thing is certain: the longer the Functioning Alcoholic goes without treatment, the more likely he or she will display some of these warning signs and symptoms.

-It’s easy to overlook these behaviour’s when someone is managing to take care of their responsibilities.
-However, these signs of a Functioning Alcoholic signify a problem that needs to be addressed.
+It’s easy to overlook these behaviours when someone is managing to take care of their responsibilities.
+However, these signs of a functioning alcoholic signify a problem that needs to be addressed.
 If proper action is not taken, an alcoholic’s health can severely decline.

 Seeking Help & Treatment

-While the person is not recognising problems associated with their drinking they may be helped to see that the inner dynamics of their relationship with alcohol is a dependent relationship.
+While the person is not recognising problems associated with their drinking, they may be helped to see that the inner dynamics of their relationship with alcohol is a dependent relationship.

 Like anyone suffering from a disease, most realise that any form of alcoholism is problematic and may wish to change, but are fearful of doing so.
-For many, alcoholism has been a way of life for decades, which means that to change this component of their lives is to step into the unknown: a scary proposition for anyone.
+For many, alcoholism has been a way of life for decades, which means that to change this component of their lives is to step into the unknown: A scary proposition for anyone.

-In order to help a Functioning Alcoholic, it is essential to educate them about the realities of extended alcohol use, including the fact that no one is immune to its physical and psychological effects.
+In order to help a functioning alcoholic, it is essential to educate them about the realities of extended alcohol use, including the fact that no one is immune to its physical and psychological effects.
 Functioning Alcoholics often convince themselves that they are not suffering from compulsive behaviour.

-If we break down the term “Functioning Alcoholic” into its two parts, we have a dichotomy: functioning and alcoholic.
+If we break down the term “Functioning Alcoholic” into its two parts, we have a dichotomy – functioning and alcoholic.
 On one end, they are openly accepted by society due to their functional behaviour.
 On the other end, they face the constant threat of stigmatisation if their addiction is acknowledged.
 Thus, letting go of the “functional” state comes at a high cost, though the cost is never as high as the physical and psychological tax of excessive alcohol use.

 Get Help at Tabor Group